 - Get off the beaten path and explore remote mountains.

-- Visit spectacular glaciers and alpine lakes.
+- Visit spectacular glaciers and andean lakes.

 - Soak in the natural hot springs of Upis.